Sudo-Pluralize-Abenson/python-control/doc/design_region.rst

 There are currently no arguments or modifications that can be passed to the plots directly.

-*Example, the follwing command will ouput three figures*
+*Example, the following command will ouput three figures*

 dr1.plot_dr()